Billing for Services Not Rendered

 In addition to helping clients structure and implement sound compliance plans, we also have the depth of experience to assist clients when allegations of violations have already been made.
 This includes an immediate response to audits, questioning by authorities, subpoenas, and demands.
 As we pursue resolutions, we also work to help clients structure billing systems and other facets of their practice to ensure compliance, uncover and report overpayment when it occurs, and reduce risks for problems and potential violations moving forward.

-Speak Personally with a Houston Health Care Attorney
+Speak Personally with a Texas Health Care Attorney

 If you wish to learn more about our services, including proactive counsel during the formation and structuring of your business and immediate handling of investigations, do not hesitate to call (713) 909-7323 or contact us online for an initial consultation.